-An anti-pattern is something people perceive as a positive solution to a problem, yet it has a major flaw, plus a much better solution already exists.
-So, to have an anti-pattern we need:
+An anti-pattern is like a decoy.
+A false pattern.
+Something people mistake for a positive solution, yet it has a major flaw, plus a much better solution already exists.

 Crash diets are perfect examples of anti-patterns: they pop up all the time and gain popularity even though they are inherently harmful and we already have a well-known, real solution: eat balanced meals and exercise regularly.

 I’ve noted several common differentiation anti-patterns for gifted students in textbooks and classrooms.
 I’ll call these:

 One of my 6th graders was new to our gifted program.
 When I met her dad, he mentioned: “She doesn’t read as many books at school now.”
 Sorta worried, I asked what he meant.
 “In the old school, she’d read by herself all the time.
 Now she actually has work to do!”

 Ah!
 This student had been subjected to the “Read A Book” anti-pattern from Kindergarten through 5th grade!
 In this anti-pattern, when a student finishes work quickly, the teacher tells them to go read a book!
 There is no instruction, no challenging questions, no opportunity to discuss with the teacher, and (frankly) no learning — other than what the child teaches themselves.

 Now, there’s nothing wrong with reading a book, but reading by yourself is not differentiated instruction.
 You can read a book by yourself in bed at home, floating in a pool, or laying in a park.
 We should expect more from school than recreational reading.